NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Creating Anaconda Environment

-As expected, you first have to create a new environment, this time installing `Tensorflow-gpu`.
+You need to create a new environment, this time installing `Tensorflow-GPU`.
 This is the specialized Tensorflow distribution that is able to recognize and utilize GPU hardware in your system.
 For your convenience, we provide a sample [yaml file](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/env_example_gpu.yml) that is tuned to create an Anaconda environment on Eagle with Tensorflow-gpu in it.
 For installing the new environment, follow the same process as before at a directory of your choice:
 ```
 conda env create --prefix=/<path_to_chosen_directory>/env_example_gpu -f env_example_gpu.yml
 ```
-**NOTE: Due to possible incosistencies between package versions, make sure that when you use updated versions of Tensorflow-GPU, Numpy, Pandas, etc. that their versions work well together.
-The `env_example_gpu.yml` as it is now gives a combination that generally performs bug-free.**

 ## Allocate GPU node